-Richmond beats No. 10 Kentucky, 1st win vs AP top-10 team
+Richmond beats No. 10 Kentucky, 1st win vs AP top 10 team

 LEXINGTON, Ky.
+(AP) — Richmond could hardly have played worse in the first half Sunday, yet it trailed No. 10 Kentucky by only a few points.

+The Spiders pulled confidence from the small deficit and turned that into better execution after halftime, leading to the biggest win away from home in program history.

-(AP) — Blake Francis and Nathan Cayo powered Richmond to the program’s first road victory over an Associated Press top-10 team, rallying in the second half to beat No. 10 Kentucky 76-64 Sunday.
+Blake Francis and Nathan Cayo powered Richmond to its first road victory over an Associated Press top 10 team, rallying in the second half to beat the Wildcats 76-64.

+“You just get to play a team like Kentucky so rarely,” Richmond coach Chris Mooney said.
+“So for us to have the opportunity to play them with a great team is great, and we seized that opportunity.

+“It’s a tremendous win.
+Kentucky loses very rarely, they lose out of conference very rarely, so this is a great win.”

 The Spiders (2-0) had been 0-25 against top 10 teams and trailed 36-30 just after halftime.
 Francis and Cayo each finished with 18 points, many coming during a series of small scoring runs that pushed Richmond ahead.